 The global population is increasing, and so is the volume of fish that people are consuming.
-That means choosing to eat sustainable farmed fish is one of the best things you can do to help ensure fish remain plentiful for generations to come.
-We’ve got a list of the most sustainable farmed fish to eat.
+That means choosing to eat responsibly farmed fish is one of the best things you can do to help ensure fish populations remain plentiful for generations to come.
+We’ve got a list of the most responsible farmed fish to eat.
 Keep your eyes open for these types when you’re shopping at your local grocery store like Costco or Safeway.

 Tilapia that’s been raised responsibly is a great option.
-It’s a sustainable fish that has lots of nutrients, but doesn’t have the fishy flavor that turns some people away from seafood.
+Tilapia is fish that has lots of nutrients, but doesn’t have the fishy flavor that turns some people away from seafood.
 Farms like Regal Springs raise their Tilapia in floating pens.
 That means the fish eat only the vegetable-based diet they’re fed by the farmers.
 The Tilapia are raised without drugs, antibiotics or hormones and are naturally mercury-free.

 Salmon is one of the most popular fish to eat in the United States, which means we have to be very careful not to overfish it.
 Eating farmed salmon is one way to make sure that the wild stocks have enough left to keep the population healthy.
 Today, aquaculture experts can even produce healthy salmon indoors, which means it has zero impact on the surrounding environment.

-To be sure that you’re purchasing sustainable farmed salmon, look for labels with certifications from SeaChoice and Seafood Watch.
+To be sure that you’re purchasing responsibly farmed salmon, look for labels with certifications from SeaChoice and Seafood Watch.

-If you’re unsure which of the fish at your local grocery story are the most sustainable, be sure to ask your fishmonger.
-They should have plenty of information about which fish are the freshest, tastiest and raised in the most sustainable way.
+If you’re unsure which of the fish at your local grocery store were raised or produced the most responsibly, be sure to ask your fishmonger.
+They should have plenty of information about which fish are the freshest, tastiest and raised in the most responsible way.